eliaskosunen/scnlib/docs/pages/guide.md

 // buf == "hello"
 \endcode

-\section errors Error handling and return values
+\section g-errors Error handling and return values

 scnlib does not use exceptions.
 The library compiles with `-fno-exceptions -fno-rtti` and is perfectly usable without them.

-Instead, it uses return values to signal errors: `scn::scan` returns an `scan_expected`.
+Instead, it uses return values to signal errors:
+`scn::scan` returns an `scn::scan_expected`.
 This return value is truthy if the operation succeeded.
-If there was an error, the `.error()` member function can be used to gather more details about the error.
+If there was an error,
+the `scn::scan_expected::error()` member function can be used to gather more details about the error.

-The actual read values are accessed with either `operator->` or member function `.value()` of the returned `scan_expected`.
+The actual read values are accessed with either `scn::scan_expected::operator->()` or the member function `scn::scan_expected::value()` of the returned `scn::scan_expected`.
-This ensures, that if an error occurred, the values are not accidentally accessed.
+This ensures that if an error occurred, the values are not accidentally accessed.

 \code{.cpp}
 // "foo" is not an integer